 Amanda Milligan: No. I mean, the only money you’re putting into this is the money it takes to create great content, but you are not.
 This is not sponsored content.

 You’re not paying anybody to post it.
 You’re earning the rights.
-You’re saying you want the person on the other end to say, “this is so good.
+And you’re saying you want the person on the other end to say, “this is so good.
 I just want to talk about it.
 I’m not going to ask for payment or feel like this is an advertisement.
 This is just great.”